-Parameter Description Instance Type Choose the type (AWS_M5_2XLARGE) from the drop down Gateway Type Auto Scaling.
+Parameter Description Instance Type Choose the type (AWS_M5_2XLARGE, AWS_M5_XLARGE, AWS_M5_LARGE) from the drop down Gateway Type Auto Scaling.
 (Look at the implementation guide for single instance Gateway and the use case for that) Minimum Instances Select the minimum number of instances that you plan to deploy Maximum Instances Select the maximum number instances that you plan to deploy.
-This is the maximum number that is used for auto-scaling in each availability zone HealthCheck Port Default is 65534 Packet Capture (optional) Packet capture profile for threat and flow pcaps Diagnostics (optional) Diagnostics profile for debugging Log Profile (optional) Log Forwarding Profile used to forward events/logs to a SIEM
+This is the maximum number that is used for auto-scaling in each availability zone HealthCheck Port Default is 65534 Packet Capture Profile (Optional) Packet Capture Profile for threat and flow PCAPs Diagnostics Profile (Optional) Diagnostics Profile used to store Technical Support information Log Profile (Optional) Log Forwarding Profile used to forward Events/Logs to a SIEM

 Provide the following parameters